Not sure what to do in Yellowstone in 4 days? Worry not.

 How To Get To Yellowstone National Park

 Because Yellowstone National Park is so massive, there are several airports that you can fly into that will bring you within reach of the park.
+These are the most common ones:

 The easiest and closest airport to Yellowstone is Bozeman Yellowstone International Airport (BZN) in Montana.
 Bozeman is 1.5 hours from Gardiner, where you will find the North Entrance of Yellowstone.